mars-rei/reactInertiaLaravelDemo/README.md

 # reactInertiaLaravelDemo
-A tutorial on the setting up for a React frontend and Laravel backend application, with an Inertia.js as middleman, using PostgreSQL as RDBMS.
+A tutorial on the setting up for a React frontend and Laravel backend application, with an Inertia.js as middleman, using PostgreSQL as RDBMS for my Cloud COmputing groupmates.